6 Fine-tuning for classification

 • Preparing a dataset for text classification

-Figure 6.1 A mental model of the three main stages of coding an LLM, pretraining the LLM on a general text dataset and finetuning it.
-This chapter focuses on finetuning a pretrained LLM as a classifier.
+Figure 6.1 The three main stages of coding an LLM.
+This chapter focus on stage 3 (step 8): fine-tuning a pretrained LLM as a classifier.

 6.2 Preparing the dataset